gailhantson/portfolio/content/about/_index.md

 weight = 1
 +++

 I am a writer who navigates the world of technology.
-My work in IT and cybersecurity as a technical writer is driven by a commitment to clear communication and problem-solving.
-I enjoy making complex ideas accessible and crafting words that resonate with both technical and non-technical audiences.

 I approach tech with curiosity and a DIY spirit.
 I prefer straightforward solutions and plain text, and I am the person to call on if all you need is a static site with some words on it.
 I do not like the taste of snake oil and I’m prepared to hold the line against hypebeasts.
 I’m a self-host and homelab enthusiast, a free and open-source partisan, and a strong believer in freedom from undue influence.